ue22-p22/web/notebooks/35-events-and-callbacks-nb.md

 * how `addEventListener()` are cascaded,
 * how we display the events with `console.log()`
   this is useful technique for debugging / inspecting data

-* how we inspect the event object to display meaningful data
+* in particular we could inspect the event object to display meaningful data

 +++ {"slideshow": {"slide_type": "slide"}}